Published online Nov 24, 2022. doi: 10.5306/wjco.v13.i11.896

 Published online: November 24, 2022

-This study aims to compare the oncological radicality of urgent surgery for colon cancer in comparison to elective cases.
+To compare the oncological radicality of surgery for colon cancer between urgent and elective cases.